 That study, and many more, have been conducted in the last 20 years.
 They have all shown humic acid to be a beneficial seed treatment.
 In 2020 we conducted seed treatment tests with Humic Land™ on field corn.
 We found 23% more nitrogen uptake when soaking seeds.
 When we added Humic Land as a soil drench root masses increased by 28% to 48%.

 So, if you are feeling pressure to get your crops in and don’t have the time to soak seeds, another beneficial use of humic acid is as a drench in the furrow you’re planting.

-When you apply humic acid to your cropping rows you give your crops a boost.
-You will notice an improved ability of your crop to withstand drought (although we all hope this is not a drought year).
-A soil drench of humic acid can be combined with a nitrogen fertilizer but contact us, we can advise you how much less nitrogen fertilizer you may need to use.
-As the season progresses you will notice your crops
+When you apply humic acid to your cropping rows, you give your crops a healthy boost.
+You will notice an improved ability of your crop to withstand drought.
+A soil drench of humic acid can be combined with a nitrogen fertilizer.
+If you are unsure of how much less nitrogen fertilizer you may need with this method, contact us to go over the suitable calculations.
+As the season progresses you will notice your crops:

 - Are stronger and healthier

 - Increased tolerance to pests and disease